Background image for slide

 Exchange-traded stocks

-For many years, brokers who executed stocks in the US stock market would charge commissions to execute their clients’ orders—a fee for the service they provided.
-In addition to these commissions, they’d generally structure deals to loan out their clients’ stocks to others, who wanted to short stocks and earn extra money on their clients’ portfolios.
-Most interestingly, they’d structure execution arrangements directly with specialists/market makers on the exchange floor, or off the floor, to send their clients’ orders directly to those market makers.
-In return, the brokers would receive a payment for their order flow (PFOF) from the market makers, and the client would benefit from a small price improvement at times, and never be filled worse than on the NBBO price.
-Recently, some companies started to do away with the commissions and just make their money on the payments they receive.
-There was no need to charge more commission on top as that seemed like a double dip, so why not make it cheaper?
+For many years, brokers who executed stocks in the U.S. stock market would charge commissions to execute their clients’ orders—a fee for the service they provided.
+In addition to these commissions, they’d generally structure deals to loan out their clients’ stocks to others who wanted to short stocks and earn extra money on their clients’ portfolios.
+They would also structure execution arrangements directly with specialists or market makers, on or off the exchange floor, to send their clients’ orders to those market makers.
+In return, brokers would receive a payment for their order flow (PFOF), and the client could benefit from a small price improvement and would not be filled worse than the NBBO price.

-The industry groaned; many traditional companies couldn’t afford to cut their commissions or, more likely, didn’t want to since it cut their profit margins.
-Today, however, clients have succeeded in a net-net cheaper investment experience, not to mention that this has enabled our fractionalized investment environment to open up access to a much larger base of customers.
-We love this.
-PFOF is a hot topic, but amana believes that while the regulations regarding this practice should evolve, the retail customers are getting a better experience.
-So, at this time, this is how we do things: when you give us your stock order, we send it to a specialist/market maker.
+So, at this time, this is how we do things: when you give us your stock order, we send it to a market maker or an exchange.
 They execute your order at a better price, or at the NBBO, and give us a small payment for doing that.
-We take that payment, and we use it to pay for the technology, the people, and everything that you know as amana today.
-We also generate additional money to pay for our collective’s expenses by loaning out stock from our portfolio.
+We take that payment and use it to pay for the technology, the people, and everything that you know as amana today.
+We also generate additional revenue by loaning out stock from our portfolio.

 “We take the cost that we are charged by our clearing brokers, and we only charge you that.
 It’s that simple: our cost is your cost.”